blcxtranslations/blcx/_translated/chapter-0053.md

 This was an unexpected situation.
 Lin Xuan concentrated his spiritual sense on his dantian and quietly observed it for a while.
 Then he gathered is spiritual power and lightly touched the globe.
 Who would have guessed that the globe would suddenly suck in and wrap around his spiritual power?

 Lin Xuan did not panic.
-Seeing a new problem, if one wanted beneficial results, one much calmly reflect on it.
+Seeing a new problem, if one wanted beneficial results, one must calmly reflect on it.

 He discovered that although his spiritual power had entered into the globe, it was still connected to his spiritual sense, there was no obstruction at all.
 He could still easily control it.